LTUC/amman-dotnet-401d2/Curriculum/Class02/LAB.md

 		- View Balance
 		- Withdraw Money
 		- Add Money (not standard, but for this exercise it will be....)
-	- Exception Handling (try/catch/finally)
-	- Keep asking the user to choose a transaction until they choose to 'exit' the application
+=	- Keep asking the user to choose a transaction until they choose to 'exit' the application
 - A few things to keep in mind:
 	- Make sure the user can't go below a zero balance
-	- You cannot unit test console outputs.
+	- You cannot unit test console outputs or readlines.
 	- Make sure your methods are just returning values and not reading input from the console.

 - **Stay within scope of the what we have learned so far in the class.**